MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/overview.md

 Starting in version 2010, to get the latest information for the Configuration Manager PowerShell module, use the [Update-Help](/powershell/module/microsoft.powershell.core/update-help) cmdlet.
 This content is the same as what's published on docs.microsoft.com for the [ConfigurationManager module](/powershell/module/configurationmanager/).

+> [!IMPORTANT]
+> Because of a change in how the updateable content is structured and published with the release of version 2103, don't use **Update-Help** on a version 2010 site.
+Update the site to version 2103, and then update the local help content.
+>
+> For more information, see [PowerShell version 2103 release notes](/powershell/sccm/2103-release-notes#known-issue-with-updateable-powershell-help).

 The computer on which you run this cmdlet needs internet access, specifically `pshelpprod.blob.core.windows.net`.
 Then run the following command:

 ```powershell